Changissnz/selfinterest/README.md

 foil, and "symma" as possibly simulate and/or symmetry, in other words, mocking, imitating, in the image for, and be a rightful balance with.
 The terms are Ancient Roman-centric.
 However, their significance can be reconfigured to terms not of nationalist or imperialist affiliation.
 Alliances.
-The forms of what they meant back then during Ancient Rome and what they are meaning in the context of today, the earlier half of the 21st century, are surely different.
+The perceptible forms of what they meant back then during Ancient Rome and what they are meaning in the context of today, the earlier half of the 21st century, are surely different.
 This happens to be so due in great part to long-range communications technology.
 Efforts from sentient will go toward implementing systems of alliances, and the principles pertaining to these systems are artificial axioms, first and foremost.
 The means may be different today.
 For example, the artificial axiom of "common courtesy" takes effect by use of artificial axiom subtypes such as "conduct common courtesy over long-range communications application".
 Axioms of natural law cannot be altered through the course of time.
-The progress that has occurred within the last two thousand years may just be the progress strictly of forms and utility, partially due to greater understanding of axioms of natural law.
+The progress that has occurred within the last two thousand years may just be progress strictly of forms and utility, partially due to greater understanding of axioms of natural law.
 Questions posed against the value of development, the constructionist aspect of progress, are convincing enough when they make mention of this truth underneath: axioms of natural law cannot change in existence but in effecting phenomenon.
-So there are phenomena and existence of forms to produce perception that recognizes, in belief, eventualities and certainties that are to be.
+So there are phenomena and existence of forms to produce perception, and perception recognizes, in belief, eventualities and certainties that are to be.
 Processes to recognize particular phenomena as "human conflict" are themselves part of the problem.